omega8cc/boa/docs/PHP.md

 **NOTE**: Each line in the `multi-fpm.info` file must start with the main site name (not an alias), followed by a single space, and then the PHP-FPM version to use.

-# Support for PHP-CLI Version Switch per Octopus Instance (all sites)
+# Support for PHP-CLI Version Switch per Octopus Instance

 `~/static/control/cli.info`